jasonsbeer/Amiga-N2630/README.md

 The N2630 is envisioned to be a natural evolution of the original A2630 accelerator card.
 Because it is built on the A2630 concept, it requires the A2630 ROMs to function.
 You will need to burn the two A2630 ROMs using 27C256 EPROMs.
 The ROMs can be found [here](/ROM/).

 ## 68030 Mode
 By default, the N2630 starts in 68030 mode.
-When in 68030 mode, all installed RAM and the ATA device port are active.
+When in 68030 mode, all installed RAM and the IDE device port are active.

 ## 68000 Mode
 When desired, the 68030 may be disabled during a cold or warm start.
 This results in the Amiga using the 68000 processor.
 This may be desired when software does not run correctly on the 68030 processor.
 To start up in 68000 mode, hold down the right mouse button during startup.
 Select "68000" and the Amiga will reset with the 68000 as the active processor.
-When in 68000 mode, the IDE/ATA port and Zorro 3 RAM are inactive.
+When in 68000 mode, the IDE port and Zorro 3 RAM are inactive.
 The Zorro 2 RAM continues to be available.
 Motorola 68000 mode is not available with A2000 motherboards.

 ## FAST RAM
 The N2630 uses SDRAM to provide the necessary memory for the Amiga system.
 SDRAM is the successor to Fast Page Memory found in devices such as the Amiga 3000, A2630 processor card, and other computers of the time.
 SDRAMs are a very cost effictive way to supply memory to older systems and are readily available either new or from unused memory modules.